How PrimeRates Works

 If you do not need a traditional small-business loan and want something more flexible, you could opt for a business line of credit instead.
 A $500K business line of credit allows you to borrow up to that limit but only pay interest on the money you withdraw and use.
 As long as you don’t exceed your $500K credit limit, you can use and repay that line of credit as much as you need to.
 Most lenders will even let you repay the full balance of your loan early, so you don’t incur high-interest costs.

 Although business lines of credit work similarly to business credit cards, they do have several key differences.
 A business line of credit allows you to have a much larger line of credit and allows you to put cash into your bank account when you choose to make a withdrawal.
 A business credit card charges extra fees for this.
-You will also be charged a higher annual percentage rate if you want to use your business credit card to draw cash, and often come with annual fees.
+You will also be charged a higher annual percentage rate if you want to use your business credit card to draw cash, which often comes with annual fees.

 You will find that a business credit card works if you are just using it for everyday expenses or if you are just starting as a new business, but if you are a more established business or need money for larger, regular expenses, you will want a business line of credit.